tasket/wyng-util-qubes/README.md

 `prune [vm names] [--session=YYYYMMDD-HHMMSS[,YYYYMMDD-HHMMSS]] [--all] [--autoprune=<off|on|full>]`

 Removes older backup sessions from the archive to reclaim space.
 The latest session cannot be selected for removal.
-If an entire session is to be removed, `--all` (refering to all volumes) must be specified with `--session`, otherwise VM names may be used to limit pruning to those VMs.
+If an entire session is to be removed, `--all` (referring to all volumes) must be specified with `--session`, otherwise VM names may be used to limit pruning to those VMs.
 The session may also be a date-time range with the start and end separated by a comma.